zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/project-control.md

    * @return {number}
    */
   hash(key) {
     // For simplicity reasons we will just use character codes sum of all characters of the key to calculate the hash.
+    //
+    // But you may also use more sophisticated approaches like polynomial string hash to reduce the number of collisions.
   }
 }